A guide to Ait ben haddou-morocco

 Morocco sim card with data plan

-When it comes to buying a sim card in Morocco, you can either buy one upon arrival at the airport, grab one from the many mobile provider stores, get one online and in advance and even buy one from the street vendors at the famous Djemaa El Fna square.
+When it comes to buying a Morocco SIM card, you can either buy one upon arrival at the airport, grab one from the many mobile provider stores, get one online and in advance and even buy one from the street vendors at the famous Djemaa El Fna square.

 I’ve listed the four options down below: